 Because amino acid-based infant formulas have a thin consistency, some parents have told us they noticed some extra spit up in first few days of starting Neocate.
 This typically improves over time.
 However, you should speak with your doctor about other solutions to minimize the spit ups.

 Neocate smells and tastes different.

 Wait, was that a question, or a statement?
 Because Neocate is uniquely made with amino acids, it also has a unique flavor.
 Some parents tell us that their baby doesn’t notice any change in taste, where for other babies, the difference can take time to get used to.
 If that’s the case, usually it just takes some time.

 If you’re concerned that it’s taking too long for your infant to adjust to Neocate, please talk to her healthcare team for guidance.
 Before you do, we have developed a some handouts that may help you have that discussion.
 Look on this resources page for guides on Transitioning to Neocate and Feeding Tips for a Successful Transition.

 We hope the answers to these questions help you when starting Neocate.
 As always, if you have questions about using the formula, please give our Nutrition Specialist team a call at 1-800-365-7354, Mo-Fr, 8:30am-5:00pm, ET.

 -Rob McCandlish, RDN, Nutrition Specialist

 Curious about how we know so much?
-Christine and Rob each have more than 5 years of experience at Nutricia, talking to Neocate families and learning about the science behind Neocate and food allergies.
-Rob has a nephew who used Neocate Infant DHA/ARA until he outgrew his cow milk allergy!
+Christine and Rob each have more than 5 years of experience at Nutricia.
+We talk to Neocate families and learn about the science behind Neocate and food allergies.
+Rob also has two nephews who used Neocate for cow milk allergies!